davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 *"How can you make a reliable computer service?” the presenter will ask in an innocent voice before continuing, “It may be difficult if you can’t trust anything and the entire concept of happiness is a lie designed by unseen overlords of [endless deceptive power](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf)."*
 </div>

 Look at the device you’re using to read this page.
 Have you ever had problems with this thing?
 Does it freeze up, crash, overheat, disconnect randomly from the network for no discernible reason?
 In distributed systems, these kinds of problems are called **faults**.
 So how often does your device fault?
-It hopefully doesn't happen often enough to be a major day-to-day disruption, but I'm still betting it does happen.
+It hopefully doesn't happen often enough to be a major day-to-day disruption, but I'm still betting it happens.
 How often what you say it does &mdash; on the order hours, days, weeks?

 Well, that's just with one device.
 What if you had to manage two thousand of them?
 What if you had to keep all of them working all the time?